renato0307/learning-go/index.md

 Learn Go by building a REST API and a Command Line Interface (CLI).

 We will also cover:
-* Authentication & Authorization
+* Unit testing
-* Testing
+* Authentication & Authorization using OAuth2
-* CI/CD
+* CI/CD with Kubernetes, Helm and Flux

 __Are you ready?__